seespace/inair-documentation/1-getting-started/1-build-your-first-app/1-creating-an-inair-project.md

 ![Done](../../images/airman3.png)

 Your InAir project is now a basic "Hello World" app that contains some default files.
-To run the app, continue to the next lesson.
+To run the app, continue to the next tutorial.

 Create a Project with Command Line Tools
 ----------------------------------------